CSS Shadow Effects That Make a Statement

 FAQ on CSS Shadow Effects

-What’s the difference between box-shadow and text-shadow?
+What’s the difference between box-shadow and drop-shadow?

-How do you create realistic shadow effects?
+How do I make colored shadow effects?

 Conclusion